 On my night walk earlier, the stars were on great form.
 I like to use lots of different techniques for fun and practice, but Orion was the boldest this morning.
 When Orion’s sword points vertically down to the ground, we are looking South.

-Orion's Sword can be seen in the image to the left as the short vertical line of 'stars' under Orion's Belt.
+Orion’s Sword can be seen in the image above as the short vertical line of ‘stars’ under Orion’s Belt.